 - Bring extra cash as some of the activities incur a small fee.

 - This event is pram friendly, however I wouldn't recommend taking your pram into the tulip fields, there is ample pram parking available around the grounds.
 The farm is on a bit of a slope, so be sure to hold on tight and use the break when parked!

 - There is a designated baby change and feeding area opposite the information centre.

 - Bring a picnic to enjoy in the gardens or in one of the many designated picnic areas.
-There is a large range of food options available on site, however with such a delicious selection you may encounter long queues.
+There is a large range of food options at festival prices available on site, however with such a delicious selection you may encounter long queues.
 We found the stands we visited served people quickly and the wait times were minimal, despite the long line.